neha9437/hrms/README.md

 # hrms
-hrms application build in odoo for organization
+hrms application built in odoo for an organization to deal with complete employee lifecycle